Keitho08/pands-problems/README.md

     * The result of applying the collatz function to n is printed to the screen.
     * The collatz function stops when n = 1

-4. If the if the "if" statement fails when a minus number is unput, the else catches this to prevent program crashing.
+4. If the "if" statement fails when a minus number is input, the else catches this to prevent program crashing.
 In this case the following error message is displayed "Please enter a positive number!".

 5. Example input and output:
     * Input (n): 10